Internet-of-People/iop-ts/packages/hydra-plugin/README.md

 ## Installation

-There is no such steps you have to follow.
-The plugin has only one requirement that has to be done.

-You have to add the following lines into the `plugins.js` file:
+There only step to be done is to add the following lines into the `plugins.js` file:

 ```javascript
 // Example options